The decision to go to culinary school usually brings up a couple of questions: How much does it cost, and how will you be able to pay for it?

 - Keep applying for scholarships and grants!

 If you’re a dependent, it’s best to have your parents on the phone with you when you talk to your Financial Advisor.
-Remember, even if you’re over 18, you can still be considered a “dependent” for the purposes of qualifying for Federal Student Aid.
-Parents who choose to assist their children in paying for their education have options for PLUS loans.
+Remember, even if you’re over 18, you might still be considered a “dependent” for the purposes of qualifying for Federal Student Aid.
+Parents who choose to assist their children in paying for their education have options for PLUS loans – a Federal Direct Student Loan program.

-There’s no cap on outside scholarships that you could receive, and there are dozens of industry sources!
+There are dozens of industry sources for scholarships!
 As long as you are a student enrolled at Escoffier, we can always rework the scholarship funding into financial aid later.
-So just keep applying for scholarships, even after enrollment.
+So it’s a good idea to just keep applying for scholarships, even after enrollment.

 Maintaining a good credit score makes life easier in so many ways, so do everything you can to pay your loans on time and on schedule.
-When you consistently make loan payments in a timely manner, your credit score can improve, as lenders see that you are financially responsible.
+When you consistently make loan payments in a timely manner, your credit score can start to improve, as lenders can see that you are financially responsible.
 If you have trouble with making payments, it’s always better to work with your lender and come up with a plan than to simply default.
+The Department of Education is the lender of Federal Loans and if you are unable to make the payments it is important to to keep in contact with them so they can speak to the student about other possible options.

+There are always avenues to make your dream happen.
 We live in a world where quality matters.
-Quality restaurants and employers have higher demands than ever before.
-New employees are expected to know what to do and contribute right away.
-Getting educated in the culinary arts, pastry arts, or food & beverage operations could be just the edge you need.
+Restaurants have higher demands than ever before.
+New employees are often expected to know what to do and contribute right away.
+Getting educated in the culinary arts, pastry arts, plant-based culinary arts, holistic nutrition and wellness, or hospitality and restaurant operations could be just the edge you need.

 A quality culinary education requires bringing together a team of Chef Instructors—masters of their craft, experienced in the business and entrepreneurial aspects of restaurants and food service companies, and able to teach and train the next generation of chefs.

-Now you understand the costs and payment options for culinary school.
-You have a basic idea of what it might take for you to realize your dream.
+Now you may understand a lot more about the costs and payment options for culinary school.
+You should have a better idea of what it might take for you to realize your dream.

 And that’s a whole other way of looking at costs.
 What’s the cost of not following your passion?
 What would it cost to spend a lifetime working someplace that’s draining you of your creative gifts?
 Take the next step and explore what a culinary education might look like for you…